 Whether playing in a pulse-pounding ranked match or a casual brawl, Heroes of the Storm‘s chat window is often filled with critiques and criticisms of what players are working toward—everyone has their own idea of what is “best” for their team, and this can lead to disharmony or dis-synergy in the group.
 A lack of positive or preemptive communication could result in one hero knocking enemies out of the path of another’s big attack, while another teammate is off taking a camp instead of participating in the team-fight (see a recent article about this very topic).

 In many aspects of life personal ego is a difficult thing to subserviate, particularly in competitive environments.
 The feeling of “I know best” or “my experience says” is a strong one, and I believe is a leading cause of the interpersonal conflicts we see arise on the internet.
-All that said, in some situations there are some situations, particularly in online gaming, where we can look at a situation objectively and determine what is the most optimal course of action.
+All that said, there are some situations, particularly in online gaming, where we can look at a scenario objectively and determine what is the most optimal course of action.

 While Heroes of the Storm is a game which often sees heroes spread across a large battlefield, many maps have particular objectives or events which demand careful coordination between players.
 For this post I will use the map “Infernal Shrines” as the sample proving grounds.